nfurmanczak/php_ContactForm/README.md

 This project use bootstrap 4.x (css framework), jquery and some jquery plugins like datatable.
 All required files are integrated via a CDN.

+# Installation

+1. Setup a webserver (Apache, nginx, etc.) with PHP 7.x (mod_php or php7.x-fpm).
+Please check if you have also installed the php-mysql module to connect with mysql/mariadb databases
+2. Setup a MySQL or MariaDB Database
+3. Download or clone the git repositotry (git clone https://github.com/nfurmanczak/php_ContactForm.git)
+4. Move the html and php file into your document root
+5. Import the database.sql file (mysql < database.sql) to create the database and user

 ### css/min.css
 A simple css file which is used by formular.php.